-- A6.1B The Commission must commission a special independent review at any time if requested by both the Electricity Commission and the Gas Industry Co in response to clearly articulated policy concerns.
-If such a review if required, the independent reviewer will be appointed by the Electricity Commission and the Gas Industry Co. - A6.2 The Commission may at any other time propose amendments to the Scheme that the Commission considers necessary or conducive to the continuing effectiveness of the Scheme. - A6.2A Any amendments to, or substitution for, the Constitution: - must be consistent with any statement of government policy on governance of the electricity industry issued under section 172ZK of the Electricity Act 1992; - (b) must be consistent with any statement of government policy on governance of the gas industry issued under section 43Z0 of the Gas Act 1992; - must be consistent with any requirements of the Electricity Commission and Gas Industry Co specified from time to time in relation to an energy-based complaints resolution scheme; - (d) must be approved by the Electricity Commission and the Minister of Energy; and - (e) must be consistent with the purpose of the Commission. - A6.3 Before making any proposal under Clauses A6.1 or A6.2, the Commission must consult with the Electricity Commission, the Gas Industry Co, Chief Ombudsman (in relation to any applicable guidelines issued by the Chief Ombudsman under section 28A of the Ombudsmen Act 1975), the Ministry of Consumer Affairs, Council Members, representatives of consumer, Land Owner and Land Occupier organisations and any other person that the Commission considers should be consulted. - A6.3A Despite Clause A6 the Minister of Energy may, by notice in writing to the Commission, request that amendments be made to the Scheme in order that the Scheme apply to Gas Retailers and Gas Distributors, to the extent they supply reticulated liquid petroleum gas services. - A6.3B On receipt of a request from the Minister of Energy under Clause A6.3A, the Commission must propose amendments to the Scheme that the Commission considers necessary to give effect to the request by the Minister of Energy.
+- A6.1B The Commission must commission a special independent review at any time if requested by the Minister of Consumer Affairs in response to clearly articulated policy concerns.
+If such a review is required, the independent reviewer will be appointed by the Minister of Consumer Affairs. - A6.2 The Commission may at any other time propose amendments to the Scheme that the Commission considers necessary or conducive to the continuing effectiveness of the Scheme.

+- A6.2A Any amendments to, or substitution for, the Constitution: - must be consistent with any statement of government policy on governance of the electricity industry issued under section 172ZK of the Electricity Act 1992; - (b) must be consistent with any statement of government policy on governance of the gas industry issued under section 43Z0 of the Gas Act 1992; - (c) must be consistent with any requirements of the Minister of Consumer Affairs specified from time to time in relation to an energy-based complaints resolution scheme; - (d) must be approved by the Minister of Consumer Affairs; and - (e) must be consistent with the purpose of the Commission. - A6.3 Before making any proposal under Clauses A6.1 or A6.2, the Commission must consult with the Minister of Consumer Affairs, Chief Ombudsman (in relation to any applicable guidelines issued by the Chief Ombudsman under section 28A of the Ombudsmen Act 1975), Council Members, representatives of consumer, Land Owner and Land Occupier organisations and any other person that the Commission considers should be consulted. - A6.3A Despite Clause A6 the Minister of Energy may, by notice in writing to the Commission, request that amendments be made to the Scheme in order that the Scheme apply to Gas Retailers and Gas Distributors, to the extent they supply reticulated liquid petroleum gas services. - A6.3B On receipt of a request from the Minister of Energy under Clause A6.3A, the Commission must propose amendments to the Scheme that the Commission considers necessary to give effect to the request by the Minister of Energy.